augupta/React/README.md

 # functional components vs class components
 functional components- stateless prev, now can write with state also, componentdidmount doesnt work, can use props, no use of render method, class components - statefull, make use of ES6 class, extends, can use state & props, and lifecycle methods, use render(){}
+                   under class components functions will be written as functionName(){}

 # Modern way of writing React : Functions with Hooks : function(props, state){}
 # Older way : Class